 Shutting down means we separate, disconnect, disassociate, push away.
 And before long we trap ourselves in little boxes with little holes punched out, just enough to peek through, too often focusing on what we hate instead of what we love.

-Survival is synonymous with co-existence.
 And co-existence means embracing what we have collectively and progressing forward with it as best we can, with open hearts and open minds.
-I guarantee it's as simple as that.
+We guarantee it's as simple as that.
 And it ripples out.

 Find reasons to interact, find reasons to shed routine, find reasons to get out into unfamiliar surroundings and break free from rigid ways.
 If we do this more often then it will be easier to break down all the barriers that tend to rise up so quickly inside ourselves, inside our communities, the brick walls that exist so densely between strangers and us, loved ones and us.
 The stories we tell ourselves of others being, well, others, are just that, stories.